SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 #### Worg

-Some goblins form a special bond with worgs-canine creatures raised by many goblin communities as mounts, guardians, and companions.
+Some goblins form a special bond with worgs—canine creatures raised by many goblin communities as mounts, guardians, and companions.
 A worg stays loyal to the hand that feeds them, and will protect their handler to the bitter end.

 #### Goblin Languages